 New Zealand is known the world over for its beautiful landscapes and natural wonders like the mud pools and geothermal activity around Rotorua and gorgeous Doubtful Sound.
-But, today I want to share a few of New Zealand's lesser known, but just as beautiful, natural gems.
-So, read on!
+But today I want to share a few of New Zealand's best hiking spots.
+Read on!

 Lake Brunner, Arthur’s Pass

-Cobb Valley is found in the largest national park in New Zealand, Kahurangi National Park.
+Cobb Valley is one of our favorite day hikes in New Zealand.
+It is found in the largest national park in New Zealand, Kahurangi National Park.
 The park itself is a natural wonder known for its incredibly diverse plant and animal life.
 But, Cobb Valley is a lesser-known, but amazing, destination inside the park.
 Cobb Dam has easily accessed, uncrowded, cabins, campsites and hiking trails.
 One of the most popular hikes is the 2 hour walk to Sylvester Hut and Sylvester Lake.
 The drive to the valley is, in itself, a gorgeous, winding road that follows the Takaka River.
 A visit here is sure to refresh your weary soul.